edchelstephens/docker-for-web-developers/NOTES.md

 "Mounts": [
 {
 "Name": "atyg2sgh..",
-"Source": "srcr/", # The host location as specified in the create volume command "Destination": "/var/www"/, # The container data volume "Driver": "local",
+"Source": "src/", # The host location as specified in the create volume command "Destination": "/var/www"/, # The container data volume "Driver": "local",
 "RW": true,
 }
 ]
 ...

+- The container volume `/var/www/` is just like an alias(sort of) to the actual `src/` folder in the docker host, where all the file read and writes will be performed by this container.